HassanSamine/Plant-Pulse/Arduino Board/Arduino-Paper.md

 2. **Arduino IDE**: Download and install the free Arduino IDE from the official Arduino website.
 3. **Code and Components**: Start with simple projects using basic components like LEDs and buttons before advancing to more complex setups with sensors and motors.

+# What’s on an Arduino Board

+In this chapter, we will dissect the parts of an Arduino board and explain their features and functions.
+This overview will try to provide a clear understanding of the elements that make up this tool.

+## Understanding the Arduino Board

+At its core, the most important component is the one highlighted in the Figure below. **The Microcontroller** — the brain of the board — which processes your code and enables communication with the outside world through its pins.
+These pins can be configured as **inputs** (for reading sensor values) or **outputs** (for controlling devices).
+Collectively, these pins are referred to as **GPIOs** (General Purpose Input/Output).

+**Input Pins** read voltage levels applied to the pins and **Output Pins** adjust the voltage at the pins to control external devices.

+GPIO are basically the bridge between your code and the physical components you wish to work with.

 ![alt text](Microcontroller.png)